CJ-Nil/CJ-Nil/README.md

 - 👋 Hi, I’m chandan
-- 👀 I’m interested in web development and machine learning
+- 👀 I’m interested in Data Engineering and Machine Learning
-- 🌱 I’m have skill on Java,Javascript,React,Spring Boot
+- 🌱 I love to build scalable ETL architecture using Python, Pyspark, Apache Kafka, Apache Oozie and Apache Spark.
-- 💞️ Currently I'm pursuing Bachelor of Engineering on Computer Science and Engineering in Jadavpur University
+- 💞️ Currently Enjoying my weekdays at **UnitedHealth Group** as a **Software Engineer** also holding **Bachelors of Engineering** on **Computer Science and Engineering** in **Jadavpur University**
 - 📫 Mail me chandan.jana1998@gmail.com

 <!---